steledama/nixos/README.md

 ## Nix language, Nix package manager and NixOs

-Before starting, it's important to avoid confusion and clarify the difference between:
+It's important to avoid confusion and clarify the difference between:

 - Nix language: the programming language used by the Nix to configure the system.
 - Nix: a tool that takes a unique approach to package management and system configuration.
 It works for different Linux distributions (e.g., Ubuntu, Linux Mint, etc.) as well as Apple macOS systems.